sampreet-chawla/express-mongoose-crud/README.md

 1. Have Show Route Show 1 fruit in mongo
 1. Have Delete Route Delete in mongo
 1. Have Update Route Update data in mongo
+1. Create a second Model
+1. Create a controller for our second Model
+1. Created data using Related Models

 ## Let's go back to your fruits express app!
 In `student_examples` you will have a copy of the fruits app we started creating earlier this week.